dtzxporter/DTZxPorterLanding/_tools/hunter.md

 - 2.00 - Update program library for ui improvements.
 - 2.01 - Fix UV layers on some models.
 - 2.02 - Support for another model format and bug fixes for some models in AFOP/SWOL.
 Ability to export materials with their textures if the exist.
+- 2.03 - Support for cast auto constraint for some characters in SWOL.
+Update program library for bug fixes, ui improvements.